On the complexity of finding large odd induced subgraphs and odd colorings

 \textbf{Our contribution.} In this article we mostly focus on computational aspects of the parameters $\mos$ and $\Xo$.
 Note that, given a graph $G$, deciding whether $\Xo(G) \leq 1$ is trivial.
 We prove that deciding whether $\Xo(G) \leq q$ is \NP-complete for every $q \geq 3$ using a reduction from $q$-\textsc{Coloring}.
 We obtain a dichotomy on the complexity of computing $\Xo$ by showing that deciding whether $\Xo(G) \leq 2$ can be solved in polynomial time, through a reduction to the existence of a feasible solution to a system of linear equations over {\sf GF}[2].

 Given the \NP-hardness of computing both parameters, we are interested in its parameterized complexity~\cite{DF13,FPT-book}, namely in identifying relevant parameters $k$ that allow for \FPT algorithms, that is, algorithms running in time $f(k) \cdot n^{\Ocal(1)}$ for some computable function $f$.
-Since the natural parameter (and its dual) for $\mos$ has been studied by Cai and Yang~\cite{CaiY11}, and for $\Xo$ the problem is para-\NP-hard by our hardness results, we rather focus on {\sl structural parameters}.
+Since the natural parameter, that is, the solution size, for $\mos$ has been studied by Cai and Yang~\cite{CaiY11} (and its dual as well), and for $\Xo$ the problem is para-\NP-hard by our hardness results, we rather focus on {\sl structural parameters}.
 Two of the most successful ones are definitely tree-width and clique-width, or its parametrically equivalent parameter \emph{rank-width} introduced by Oum and Seymour~\cite{OumS06}.
-This latter parameter is {\sl stronger} than tree-width, in the sense that graph classes of bounded tree-width also have bounded rank-width.
+This latter parameter is {\sl stronger} than tree-width, in the sense that graph classes of bounded tree-width also have bounded rank-width; see Fig~\ref{fig:parameters}.
 We present algorithms running in time $2^{\Ocal(\rw)} \cdot n^{\Ocal(1)}$ for computing $\mes(G)$ and $\mos(G)$ for an $n$-vertex graph $G$ given along with a decomposition tree of width at most $\rw$, and an algorithm in time $2^{\Ocal(q \cdot \rw)} \cdot n^{\Ocal(1)}$ for deciding whether $\Xo(G) \leq q$.
 These algorithms are inspired by the ones of Bui-Xuan et al.~\cite{Bui-XuanTV10,Bui-XuanTV11} to solve \textsc{Maximum Independent Set} parameterized by rank-width and boolean-width, respectively.